Collectively optimal routing for congested traffic limited by link capacity: I. Introduction

-Specifically, we use the complex network model introduced by Barth\'elemy and Flammini in~\cite{Barthelemy}.
-This model has been shown to produce planar geometric networks with an exponential distribution of the node distances from the origin and other characteristics similar to the actual street networks of various cities.
-We use this model to demonstrate the effectiveness of our methods, rather than a particular realistic example, in order to make a statistical analysis by taking ensemble averages over many example city networks.
-Unlike previous studies~\cite{Guimera, YanPRE, OurPRE1, Sreenivasan, OurChaos, OurEPL}, which assumed that traffic is limited by node congestion, here we assume that the capacity of the network is limited by the amount of traffic each link can support.
+Unlike previous studies of optimal routing for congested flow~\cite{Guimera, YanPRE, OurPRE1, Sreenivasan, OurChaos, OurEPL}, which assumed that traffic is limited by node congestion, here we assume that the capacity of the network is limited by the amount of traffic each link can support.
 This important and realistic difference requires a nontrivial variation in our methods.
-As we have shown previously~\cite{OurPRE1,OurChaos,OurEPL}, when transport is limited by node congestion, the transport capacity of the network is maximized by using a set of routes that minimize the maximum betweenness of the nodes.
-We also introduced an algorithm for finding such a set of routes, and demonstrated that, for a number of commonly studied network topologies, it finds routes for which the capacity, at least, scales optimally with system size.
-In this case, the transport capacity of the network is maximized by minimizing the maximum betweenness to capacity ratio of links.
-Here we also consider heterogeneous link capacities and uneven traffic demands between the various pairs of origin and destination nodes.
+As we have shown previously~\cite{OurPRE1,OurChaos,OurEPL}, when transport is limited by node congestion and all nodes have the same processing capacity, the transport capacity of the network is maximized by using a set of routes that minimize the maximum betweenness of the nodes.
+In~\cite{OurPRE1} we introduced an algorithm for finding such a set of routes and demonstrated that, for a number of commonly studied network topologies, it finds routes for which the capacity, at least, scales optimally with system size.
+Here we show that when transport is limited by heterogeneous link capacities, the transport capacity of the network is maximized by minimizing the maximum betweenness to capacity ratio of links.
+We also consider the traffic optimization problem with uneven traffic demands between the various pairs of origin and destination nodes.
 In particular, we study the case of a rush hour traffic burst emanating from a central location.
 To obtain our results, we use a variant of our previous routing optimization algorithm.
 Furthermore, we prove a formula that allows the quick computation of the average of the sum along the path of any link-related quantities and use this formula to compute average travel times.

-In our network transport dynamics, particles are assumed to travel along the network according to static routing rules.
-To demonstrate the importance of our results, we consider two different types of routing.
-One is the ``natural" shortest path (SP) routing computed with link weights in inverse proportion to their respective capacities.
-The other one is the ``optimal" routing (OR) for congested traffic resulting from the application of a routing optimization algorithm which finds the set of routes that maximizes the transport capacity of the network.
-Note that the OR is the {\it collective optimum} that occurs if everyone uses the best routes for collective results.
-As such, it describes an important limit of collective behavior.
-This contrasts with the goal of the multitude of traffic studies that seek to optimize results individually through a learning process within the framework of evolutionary game theory~\cite{Helbing}.